nreints/thesis_bsc_decision/README.md

-# Efficient generation of justifications for collective decision making
+# Efficient Generation of Justifications for Collective Decision Making
 This code has been implemented for the bachelor thesis: Efficient Generation of Justifications for Collective Decision Making.
 Handed in on June 26th at the University of Amsterdam.